-When the new UCPath system goes live this spring, staff, academics and student employees will have new tools and options to view and manage how they receive their pay.
+When the new UCPath system goes live, staff, academics and student employees will have new tools and options to view and manage how they receive their pay.

 Local pickup of paychecks to be discontinued